wlads/reefpoints/source/posts/2014-12-20-lessons-learned-three-years-running-a-software-consultancy.md

 ## People

-In 2013 we ended the year with 11 employees.
+In 2013, we ended the year with 11 employees.
 We made a key hire at the start of the year with [Robert Jackson](http://twitter.com/rwjblue) joining us.
 I had met Robert a few months prior at [Burlington Ruby Conf](http://burlingtonrubyconference.com/).
-Robert had been contributing to a few of our Ember libraries as well as making a name for himself by quickly moving up the contributors list in Ember.js itself.
-Less than four months after we hired Robert he was welcomed onto the Ember.js Core Team which I'm extremely proud of him accomplishing that.
+Robert had been contributing to a few of our Ember libraries, as well as making a name for himself by quickly moving up the contributors list in Ember.js itself.
+Less than four months after we hired Robert he was welcomed onto the Ember.js Core Team.
+I'm extremely proud of him accomplishing that.

 We added depth to our design team in Q1 2015 with [Maria Matveeva](http://twitter.com/rgbcolor)